Note-Hive/Overview/notes/Priorities.md

 Three areas to focus on, by priority:

 1. [Hackney University](https://hackneyuniversity.org/) website.
 It will be a .edu once accredited.
+GitHub link: https://github.com/TaoFruit/hackneyuniversity/tree/gh-pages

 2. Create the curriculum guides.